top of page

 Rosanna Rostron

 Rosanna started recently her PhD project titled: Enzymatic surface Engineering with Glycoside Hydrolases.
 Rossana is going to use multi-domain enzymes with the aim to modify the surface of fabrics and enzymatically functionalyze it for biological applications.
 She will target cellulose but also other biopolymers.
+She is based at Durham University.

 2025-2029.